AbsaOSS/cobrix/README.md

 .option("schema_retention_policy", "keep_original")
 ```

 Let's look at an example.
-Let's say we have a copybook that looks like this:
+Suppose we have a copybook that looks like this:
 ```cobol
        01  RECORD.
            05  ID                        PIC S9(4)  COMP.